mohamedamine99/esp32-iot-temperature-and-humidity-monitoring-with-firebase-real-time-data-base/README.md

 ![image](https://user-images.githubusercontent.com/86969450/128270796-33b1d534-90a0-4a03-b039-fd7f2855bb86.png)

-Now let's check our board and our LEDs.
+Now let's check our board and our LEDs:
-The LEDs are working and appropriately reflecting the temperature and humidity levels.
+* The LEDs are working and appropriately reflecting the temperature and humidity levels.

 ![image](https://user-images.githubusercontent.com/86969450/128270911-228a45fa-8b23-4afe-9a9e-a36505edee9d.png)